 Each investor's offer will receive a timestamp as soon as they have completed their documents, and CrowdStreet will allow these investors to access funding instructions in that order.
 If the offering becomes oversubscribed, investors who do not complete their documents promptly will be moved to a waitlist, while the investors who have completed documents have the opportunity to fund.
 Ultimately not all investors who submit offers will be able to invest in an offering that is oversubscribed.
 Investments will be finalized on a first-to-fund basis from among the offers where investors completed documents soonest.

-Offers will be pre-approved within a few hours of the investment window opening.
+Offers will be pre-approved at 5:00 PM Pacific (8:00 PM Eastern) on the day the offering opens for investment.
 When your offer is pre-approved, you will receive an email inviting you to complete your documents.
-CrowdStreet grants investors access to funding instructions in the order in which they complete their documents (as opposed to the order in which they click the "Invest Now" button).
+CrowdStreet grants investors access to funding instructions in the order in which they complete their documents.
 Therefore, complete your documents promptly to maximize your chance of participating in the offering.
 Ultimately, investments will be finalized on a first-to-fund basis.

 CrowdStreet is committed to providing a level playing field for all investors.
 Unfortunately, CrowdStreet cannot place investment offers for investors that are unable at the time of launch, and no offers can be submitted before the "Invest Now" button is activated.

-Unfortunately, in the interest of fairness to all investors and sponsors, CrowdStreet cannot give preferential treatment to repeat investors.
-While we value your continued patronage, the best way to gain access will be to submit your offer as soon as the gold "Invest Now" button becomes available.
-The "Invest Now" button will become available at the start of the webinar.
+In the interest of fairness to all investors and sponsors, CrowdStreet cannot give preferential treatment to repeat investors.
+While we value your continued patronage, the best way to gain access will be to submit your offer when the gold "Invest Now" button becomes available and to complete your documents promptly.

 Note that for offerings that are likely to become oversubscribed, wiring instructions may be the only option provided.
 Mailing and ACH instructions will not be available because the transfer of funds can take multiple days via these methods and could risk having your funds returned if the funds arrive after the offering was fully funded.